Jamma'in: Ottoman era

 Jamma'in was incorporated into the Ottoman Empire in 1517 with all of Palestine, and in 1596 it appeared in the tax registers as being in the nahiya of Jabal Qubal, part of Nablus Sanjak.
 It had an entirely Muslim population of eighteen households and five bachelors.
 The inhabitants of the village paid a fixed tax rate of 33.3% on wheat, barley, summer crops, olive trees, goats and/or beehives, and a press for grapes or olives; a total of 7,800 akçe.

 In the 17th century, the Qasim family ruled Jamma'in and twenty nearby villages, including Awarta, Beit Wazan, Haris and Zeita.
-Jamma'in was the seat of the Jamma'in subdistrict of the District of Nablus.
+Jamma'in was the seat of the namesake Jamma'in subdistrict of the District of Nablus.Situated between Dayr Ghassāna in the south and the present Route 5 in the north, and between Majdal Yābā in the west and Jammā‘īn, Mardā and Kifl Ḥāris in the east, this area served, according to historian Roy Marom, "as a buffer zone between the political-economic-social units of the Jerusalem and the Nablus regions.
+On the political level, it suffered from instability due to the migration of the Bedouin tribes and the constant competition among local clans for the right to collect taxes on behalf of the Ottoman authorities.”

 In 1834, when the Egyptians under Ibrahim Pasha ruled Palestine, Ottoman-aligned Arab families in Palestine revolted under the leadership of Qasim al-Ahmad.
 The revolt, however, was crushed, and Qasim and his two eldest sons were hanged.
 The Zeitawi tribe migrated to the town from nearby Zeita (from which the family received its name) in the 18th century.

 In 1838, Edward Robinson noted it as a village, Jemma'in, in the Jurat Merda district, south of Nablus.

 The French explorer Victor Guérin visited the village in 1870, and he estimated it had 1,400 inhabitants.
 The houses were better built than many other places in Palestine, and some seemed newly rebuilt.

+In 1870/1871 (1288 AH), an Ottoman census listed the village with a population of 150 households in the nahiya (sub-district) of Jamma'in al-Awwal, subordinate to Nablus.

 In 1882, the PEF's Survey of Western Palestine (SWP) described Jamma'in as "the largest village in the district, on high ground, surrounded with olive groves.
 The water supply is from a pool and a well east of the village."